wp-plugins/super-socializer/readme.txt

 8. **Social Commenting**: Disqus Commenting selected

 == Changelog ==
+= 5.3.2 =
+* [Improvement] Optimized loading of Social Commenting
+* [Improvement] Improved LinkedIn sharing
+* [Bugfix] Some commenting tabs were not visible if there was space in "Order of tabs in commenting interface" option in Social Commenting section
+* [Bugfix] Modernizr Javascript was breaking functionality of some themes if included in footer
+* [Bugfix] Double Social Login icons at front-end with a few themes
+* [Bugfix] Sharing icons were not visible in "Rearrange icons" option in admin panel in a few cases

 = 5.2.2 =
 * [Bugfix] Fixed issues with sharing and like buttons (Social Counter) shortcodes/widgets
 * [Bugfix] Facebook comemnts in new commenting interface were not visible in Firefox browser